Ahwung/christmas-shopping/README.md

 ## Features

-- User can create an account and see their own personal shopping list
+- User can create an account and see their own personal wishlist
 - New items can be created with all the pertinent information about the item, like website, price, etc.
 - Shopping list can be organized by price, to whom the present is for, and other categories
+- Toggle item between Wishlist and Purchased
+- Able to update, delete and return the items
-- Budget table that shows how much money is being spent on each member category
+- Budget table that shows how much money is being spent on each recipient category
+- Filter the Wishlist and Purchased items based on recipient category
 - Total budget shown on left side to show how much money is being spent
 - Countdown to Christmas
+- Carousel of trending holiday gifts (with links to store website) based on all items in database contributed from all users

 ## Resources Used